-If you only have a conditional offer, wait until your place has been confirmed (after your exam results) to apply.
+Please note: if you only have a conditional offer, you need to wait until your place has been confirmed (after you get your exam results) to apply.

 Approval is based on a credit check, an assessment of your personal circumstances and is subject to status.

-We recommend completing this form using a desktop.
+We recommend completing this form using a desktop device.

-We may also need you to provide proof of identity and proof of your home address (not your term time address).
-If we do, we will write to you.
-Please do not send these to us by email as we are unable to accept these electronically.
+You may need to provide proof of identity and proof of your home address (not your term-time address).
+If this is required, we’ll write to you to let you know.
+Please don’t send these to us by email as we’re unable to accept them electronically.

-We aim to reply to you within 7 working days of receiving your application form.
+We aim to reply to you within 7 working days of receiving your application.
 If successful, we'll send out your welcome pack and debit card.
-We will send your PIN number separately.
+We’ll also send your PIN separately.

-If anything does go wrong, we guarantee to sort it out for you and cover any losses you might incur.
-This is covered in the Current Account Switch Guarantee.
+Switching takes just seven working days and is covered by the Current Account Switch Guarantee.
+This means if anything goes wrong, we guarantee to sort it out for you and cover any losses you might incur.

 The Co-operative Bank reserves the right to decline any application.